-This report represents the first phase of a proposed two phase process for executing a detailed evaluation and research plan for the New Jersey Clean Energy Program energy efficiency and renewable energy programs.
+This report represents the first phase of a proposed two phase process for establishing and executing a detailed evaluation and research plan for New Jersey's Clean Energy Program energy efficiency and renewable energy programs.
 It sets out general strategies to be employed in evaluating programs and evaluations with a high priority that should be initiated in 2004.
-A second phase of this report to be issued in October 2004 will identify specific evaluation and research activities proposed for 2005 for each program and a timeline for implementing the recommended activities.
+A second phase of this report to be issued in November 2004 will identify specific evaluation and research activities proposed for 2005 for each program and a timeline for implementing the recommended activities.

-The two primary purposes for conducting evaluations and research regarding energy efficiency and renewable energy programs are: 1) to reliably document program effects, and 2) to improve program designs and operations to be more cost effective at obtaining energy savings.
+The two primary purposes for conducting evaluations and research regarding energy efficiency and renewable energy programs are: 1) to reliably document program effects, and 2) to inform program designs and operations to be more cost effective at meeting energy savings or other specified program goals.
 Evaluation and research activities are intended to provide a continuous feedback loop to policymakers, program administrators and program managers.
 The recommended evaluation and research activities will supplement various evaluations recently performed or currently underway that are described in more detail below.